MapleWorld/iChat/Phase2/Process.md

 ## Sprint meetings ##
 We had two sprints, one for the server side, the other for client side.

 For the first sprint, we had a planning meeting at BA3195 on Sept.
-18th, our group came up with a rough plan for the first release which includes the most important features.
+18th; our group came up with a rough plan for the first release which included the most important features.

-We decided to use MySql for the database storage and Java Servlet to build and host the server for database communication.
+We decided to use MySQL for the database storage and Java Servlets to build and host the server for database communication.

-At the end of first sprint, we got 100% of what planned done, the server is fully running there is no difficulty communicating between the Android client and Java server. <br>
+At the end of first sprint, we got 100% of what planned done, and the server was fully functional with all of the request types that the Android client would be making to it.<br>

-During the planning meeting for second sprint, we decided to work on client part of our product, we added some additional features after meeting with TA, and discussed how to setup android to connect to server.
+During the planning meeting for the second sprint, we decided to work on the client part of our product.
+We added some additional features after the TA reviewed out release plan, and discussed how to set up Android to connect to the server.

 ## Daily Scrum ##
-Daily scrum meetings done online, many of them are helping each others.
-We faced problem setting up the android, connecting to server, and coding, meetings were helpful to resolve those problem and keep us going.
+Daily scrum meetings were done online, many of them spent helping each other with issues.
+We faced problems setting up the Android code, connecting to the server, and meetings were helpful to resolve those problems and keep us going.
-Please include date and location.
 <br>

 <h5> Chat history/highlights </h5>